ka839-ship-it/kripaamarnath-langgraph-mat496/Assignment 6/README.md

     .Model and Node Name Changes (Cells 5, 7, 8, 9, 10)
     .Included the HuggingFaceEmbeddings import in cell 4 .Example Topic (Cells 11)

+Research Assisstant
+We initially need sources for the AI to wok on so we take a couple of arbitary sources using web search tools or we can cutomize them.
+We useall the methods seen above like parallelization and map reduce to have a conversation between an expert and an analyst.
+We then compile them into a report. we give instructions for our analysts.
+We include a human node so that the human's feedback can be taken into account.
+    -Tweaking
+    .LLM provider was changed from Openai to Groq (Cells 1,3,6,17,21,25) .Included the HuggingFaceEmbeddings import instead of the Openai Embeddings .Example Topic and the topic variables were changes(Cells 7,9,23,26,27) .Prompts were modified